 Paul Wm.
 Leathers RCA: A Personal Survey

-Surveying a thirty-year studio practice, this lecture touches on training and education, professional experiences, inspirations and current explorations (lasts approximately one hour).
+Surveying a thirty-year studio practice designing and creating contemporary jewellery, this lecture touches on training and education, professional experiences, inspirations, and current explorations (lasts approximately one hour).

 Recent Artist's Residencies in Jingdezhen, China

-Currently looking forward to his eighth trip to Jingdezhen, China, this lecture explores the Western fascination with Chinese ceramics and the artist's own creative growth through multiple residencies in the historical home of porcelain (lasts approximately one hour).
+Currently looking forward to his twelfth trip to Jingdezhen, China, this lecture explores the Western fascination with Chinese ceramics and culture, and the artist's own creative growth through multiple residencies in the historic home of porcelain (lasts approximately one hour).

 The Hand Also Dreams